nukedzn/psocksxx/README.md

 	$ autoconf
 	$ automake --add-missing (you will need automake >= 1.13)

-Or you can grab the latest snapshot tar from [CI artifacts](http://jenkins.geniusse.com/job/psocksxx/).

 After that you can use the usual `./configure && make`

 ### Notes
-#### Continuous Integration

-There is a continuous integration Jenkins job hosted [here](http://jenkins.geniusse.com/job/psocksxx/) which contains the latest artifacts, unit test results and documentation etc.

 #### Doxygen documentation

 The latest doxygen documentation can be found at http://jenkins.geniusse.com/job/psocksxx/doxygen/.